-Glossary of Terms Definition Meaning Informal patient Someone who is being treated for a mental disorder in hospital and who is not detained under the Act.
+Definition Meaning Informal patient Someone who is being treated for a mental disorder in hospital and who is not detained under the Act.
 Detained patient A patient who is detained in hospital under the Act or who is liable to be detained in hospital but who is currently out of hospital e.g. on Section 17 leave.
 Section 135 Allows for a magistrate to issue a warrant authorising a policeman to enter premises, using force if necessary, for the purpose of removing a mentally disordered person to a place of safety for a period not exceeding 24 hours, providing a means by which an entry which would otherwise be a trespass, becomes a lawful act.
-Section 135(1) Used where there is concern about the well-being of a person who is not liable to be detained under the Act so that he/she can be examined by a doctor and interviewed by an Approved mental Health Professional in order that arrangements can be made for his/her treatment or care.
-Section 135 (2) Used where the person is liable to be detained, or is required to reside at a certain place under the terms of guardianship, or is subject to a community treatment order or Scottish legislation.
+Section 135(1) Used where there is concern about the well-being of a person who is not liable to be detained under the Act so that he/she can be examined by a doctor and interviewed by an Approved mental Health Professional in order that Section 135 (2) arrangements can be made for his/her treatment or care.
+Used where the person is liable to be detained, or is required to reside at a certain place under the terms of guardianship, or is subject to a community treatment order or Scottish legislation.
 In both instances, the person can be transferred to another place of safety during the 24 hour period.
 Section 136 Empowers a policeman to remove a person from a public place to a place of safety if he considers that the person is suffering from a mental disorder and is in immediate need of care and control.
 The power is available whether or not the person has, or is suspected of having committed a criminal offence.
 The person can be detained in a place of safety for up to 24 hours so that he/she can be examined by a doctor and interviewed by an Approved Mental Health Professional in order that arrangements can be made for his/her treatment or care.
 The detailed person can be transferred to another place of safety as long as the 24 hour period has not expired.
-Part 2 of the Mental Health Act 1983 This part of the Act deals with detention, guardianship and community treatment for civil patients.
-Some aspects of Part 2 also apply to some patients who have been detailed or made subject to guardianship by the courts or who have been transferred from prison to detention in hospital by the Secretary of State for Justice under Part 3 of the Act.
-As part 2 patient is a civil patient who became subject to compulsory measures under the Act as a result of an application for detention by a nearest relative or an approved mental health professional founded on medical recommendations.

-Glossary of Torms
+Glossary of Terms